Gatsbywax/wax-blockchain/tokenomics/proposals/subjective-cpu-virtual-cpu-cooldown.md

 * **Implementation:** Nodes will need mechanisms to adjust fees after the fact, which could introduce complexity into transaction settlement and accounting.

+### Criticisms and Observations ###
+1. **Critiicism:** seems too difficult to synchronize the knowledge about the actual fee balances across the network.
+   **Response:** Not sure how that could be since we are cooling down to an objective measure, which would ensure eventual synchronicity, similar to how staking currently works.
+Maybe criticism needs more explanation?

 ### Conclusion
 In conclusion, while the proposed two-phase fee model has potential advantages, it will be crucial to model, test, and simulate this approach rigorously before full-scale implementation.
 We'd also need to monitor and adjust α and β values over time based on real-world data to ensure the fee system remains fair, efficient, and beneficial to the network's health.